 - A fun photo experience where you can express your love without inhibitions

-- Your personalized Location Lookbook full of suggestions for dreamy elopement spots in the areas of your choosing
+- Location Lookbooks full of suggestions for dreamy elopement spots in the areas of your choosing

 - Creative timeline design to make your day flow perfectly

-- Vendor suggestions to help you build your dream team
+- Vendor Lookbook to help you build your dream team

-- Permit assistance to take the confusion out of public lands regulations
+- Permit guidance to take the confusion out of public lands regulations

 - Officiant signature for self-uniting ceremonies